Football War: War

-On 16 July, in the only major battle of the war, Salvadoran troops led by Colonel Mario (“El Diablo”) Velázquez Jandres, reached and surrounded Nueva Ocotepeque, pressing defenses in what TIME described as a "narrow defile".
+On 16 July, in the only major battle of the war, Salvadoran troops led by Colonel Mario ("El Diablo") Velázquez Jandres, reached and surrounded Nueva Ocotepeque, pressing defenses in what Time Magazine described as a "narrow defile".
 Following artillery barrages, Honduran forces retreated alongside civilians, leading to the town's capture.
 Both fronts stalled later that day due to an ammunition shortage and increasing Honduran resistance.

 One of the last engagements of the war took place on the afternoon of 17 July, a dogfight which involved 4 Corsairs and 2 Mustangs.
 Captain Guillermo Reynaldo Cortez, a Salvadoran, was killed; he was the highest-ranking casualty of the war.
 The Football War was the last conflict in which piston-engined fighters fought each other.

 Ceasefire

 Soon after the start of the war, the OAS held a special session, organizing a seven nation committee to oversee negotiations and calling for a cease-fire.
 While Honduran officials were reportedly willing, El Salvador resisted OAS pressure for several days, with one of the biggest sticking points, according to the CIA, being the time window given for troops to be withdrawn.

 A cease-fire was arranged on the night of 18 July, which required Salvadoran troops to withdraw within 96 hours and an end to "inflammatory press, radio, and T.V. campaigns", among other things.
 It took effect at midnight.